PG Era: Production Values

-Edge compared the PG Era favorably to the Attitude Era, stating that his matches were given more airtime during the PG Era as the latter was more "about the hijinks backstage" than in-ring action.
-The Miz said that the limitations of the PG Era made them more creative, while Triple H also defended it by emphasizing the importance of storylines over "special effects".
-Meanwhile, Kurt Angle praised the era as being "good for wrestling" due to non-television reasons such as the health of the wrestlers.
-Although John Cena sympathized with those who miss the adult-oriented content, citing his personal "adult sense of humor", he defended the PG era, calling it "more digestible": "[operating under] a PG platform, ... has totally globally expanded the WWE and created more fans ... around the world, and allowed all of these performers including myself to go to new and wonderful places".
+Various wrestlers have praised the PG Era.
+Edge compared the PG Era favorably to the Attitude Era, stating that his matches were given more airtime because the Attitude Era was more focused on "the hijinks backstage" than in-ring action.
+The Miz said that the limitations of the PG Era made them more creative.
+Kurt Angle praised the era as being "good for wrestling" due to non-television reasons, such as the health and well-being of the wrestlers.
+Although John Cena sympathized with those who preferred the adult-oriented content, he described the PG Era as "more digestible," noting that operating under a PG platform significantly expanded WWE's global reach and enabled performers to gain more opportunities.
+In contrast, Batista criticized the era, stating that WWE was "in a bad moment" and attributed it to his departure from the promotion in 2010.

+The transition to TV-PG was discussed during Linda McMahon's 2010 Senate campaign.

 The transition to TV-PG became a subject of controversy during Linda McMahon's 2010 Senate campaign.
 US Senator Chris Dodd accused McMahon of trying to distance herself from professional wrestling, while Superstar Billy Graham said that the move to kid-friendly programming was done so that she would be a more appealing candidate.
 WWE denied these claims, stating that the 2008 transition to TV-PG occurred "long before McMahon announced her candidacy".